MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-execute-code-remotely.md

 ## Supported configurations and mrsdeploy usage

-The R functions used for remote execution are provided in the mrsdeploy package, which is  installed with Microsoft R Server on almost every platform.
+The R functions used for remote execution are provided in the mrsdeploy package, which is  installed with Machine Learning Server on almost every platform.
 Your administrator must [configure the server for the deployment and consumption of analytics](../operationalize/configure-start-for-administrators.md#configure-server-for-operationalization)** before you can use the functions in the package.
 Read the article ["`mrsdeploy` functions"](../r-reference/mrsdeploy/mrsdeploy-package.md) for the list of [remote execution functions](../r-reference/mrsdeploy/mrsdeploy-package.md#remote-functions) in that package.